Skip to Main Content

 Abstracts and citations to articles in journals in sociology, family studies, women's studies, and related social sciences, as well as abstracts to dissertations, conference proceedings, and books, covering 1952-present.

-Ethnic, minority, and native presses.
-A rich collection of articles, editorials, columns, reviews, etc., provide a broad diversity of perspectives and viewpoints--the other sides of the stories.
-Free text searching and complete indexing makes Ethnic NewsWatch easy to search.
+Ethnic, minority, and native presses featuring a rich collection of articles, editorials, columns, and reviews to provide a broad diversity of perspectives and viewpoints.

-Citations to the literature covering the history and culture of the United States and Canada, from prehistory to the present.
-Journal coverage goes back to the early 20th century.
-For topics related to Mexico, the Central America, the Caribbean, and South America, please use Historical Abstracts.
+Citations to the literature covering the history and culture of the United States and Canada, from prehistory to the early 20th century.

 Developed by the American Anthropological Association (AAA), AnthroSource provides over a century publications online.

 "This map does not represent or intend to represent official or legal boundaries of any Indigenous nations.
 To learn about definitive boundaries, contact the nations in question.